 Providing care for a loved one can be an extremely rewarding task that brings family caregivers closer to their loved ones.
 Acting as a primary caregiver, however, can also be extremely draining.
-Respite care gives family caregivers a beneficial opportunity to take breaks.
+In-home respite care gives family caregivers a beneficial opportunity to take breaks.
 With respite care, they can supplement their full-time care with the help of professional caregivers.

 According to the American Psychological Association, around 30 percent of adult Americans serve as family caregivers for an ill, aging, or disabled relative.
-This astonishing number makes up for a large amount of caregiving in the U.S. and warrants a need for respite care.
+This astonishing number makes up for a large amount of caregiving in the U.S. and warrants a need for in-home respite care.

 Sacrifices and Challenges of Family Caregivers

 Family caregivers make an immense amount of sacrifices.
 Caring for a relative or loved one can pose more challenges than professional caregiving.

 For one, family caregivers obviously do not get paid for their work, while professional caregivers do.
 This can be difficult for families who rely upon the income of full-time jobs.
 Many family caregivers do not have the luxury of free time, and struggle to find a balance between working and caregiving.

 Caring for a loved one often involves a lot more emotional challenges as well.
 Caring for a loved one full-time might cause stress or tension within a family, even when the experience is ultimately positive.

 Finally, acting as a family caregiver can be physically exhausting.
 On top of being emotionally or mentally drained, a primary caregiver might have very little time to rest.

 This is why in-home respite care serves as such an important resource for many families.
 Respite care involves the occasional assistance of professional caregivers.
 With respite care, families can arrange periodic times when a professional caregiver comes to offer their services.
 This can provide the primary family caregivers with a break from their hard work for brief periods.